mlhartme/pommes/README.md

-                        asks before doing any checkout 'goto' query          offer selection of matching projects, checks it out when necessary, and cds into the checkout directory 'ls' root?            lists all checkouts under the specified directory (default '.') along with a status:
+                        asks before doing any checkout 'goto' query          offer selection of matching projects, checks it out when necessary, and cds into the checkout directory 'st' root?            lists all checkouts under the specified directory (default '.') along with a status:
                         ' ' - checkout is fine
                         '?' - checkout is not in database '!' - checkout in wrong directory